-The fair value of the debt securities is determined based on quoted market prices in active markets (classified as Level 1 of the fair value hierarchy).
-UITF is classified as Level 2 while others are classified as Level 3 in the fair value hierarchy.
+The fair values of the debt securities are determined based on quoted market prices in active markets (classified as Level 1 of the fair value hierarchy).
+UITF is classified as Level 2 while other assets are classified as Level 3 in the fair value hierarchy.

-The plan assets earned returns of P2.3 million in 2023 and incurred loss amounting to P0.2 million in 2022.

-Plan assets do not comprise any of the Company's own financial instruments or any of its assets occupied and/or used in its operations.
+The plan assets earned a net return of P17.1 million in 2023.
+Plan assets do not comprise any of the Group's own financial instruments or any of its assets occupied and/or used in its operations.